Stewardship report 2023

 Download the report

-We believe ESG factors can materially affect financial value; therefore, we integrate financially material ESG risks and opportunities into our investing process.
+We believe sustainability factors can materially affect financial value; therefore, we integrate financially material ESG risks and opportunities into our investing process.1

 We believe in offering choices to investors, from ESG integration to impact investments.
-A broad range of products enables investors to better meet an equally broad range of goals.
+A broad range of products and services enables investors to better meet an equally broad range of goals.

 Active stewardship in action